dyne/Zenroom/lib/niwi/docs/2025-1992-implementation-checklist.md

   selected `TBL1` leaf preimage, and KLP22 challenge schedule binding.
 For BIP340, `LZK0` now carries a checked Longfellow/Ligero proof body with low-degree, dot, quadratic, requested-column, and Merkle checks.
-The remaining NIWI core generalization is adding equivalent checked Longfellow bodies for generic P256 and RPBSch, then retiring their local scaffold profile.
+The remaining NIWI core generalization is adding an equivalent checked Longfellow body for RPBSch, then retiring its local scaffold profile.
 - Current extraction reconstructs the committed tableau-fragment profile, recomputes the accepted `NRSP` row and column evaluations over Gamma-recovered leaves,